sveinbjornt/Platypus/Documentation/Documentation.md

 ### Clearing Output

 If your script prints the string "REFRESH\n" to STDOUT, the output text buffer will be cleared.
-This can for example be used to refresh a Web View for new HTML output.
+This can for example be used to clear a Web View in preparation for new HTML output.

 ### Loading a Website into a Web View